VonStroheim/thebooking/README.txt

 #### Service restrictions

-Services can be configured to be booked by registered users only.
+You can configure services to be booked by registered users only.
 Services can also be configured to require **approval** of the bookings.

 #### Data export